Rytchet/classi-server/api_documentation.md

 - Access: Private
 - Parameters:

-  - Required: title, price (int), location: {postcode}
+  - Required: title, price (int), location: {postcode}, car: {make, model, year (int)}
-  - Optional: description, phone, email, car: {make, model, year, mileage}
+  - Optional: description, phone, email, car: {mileage}

+  If phone and email are not specified they are taken from the user model

 - Returns: The created listing

 #### Delete a listing